sal55/langs/MCompiler.md

 #### ML and MX Files

 These were a by-product of problems I'd had with generating DLL files.
-They have been dropped from direct support in the compiler (chart not updated), and are available only via the assembler.
+They have been dropped from direct support in the compiler, and are available only via the assembler.
 Their future is uncertain.

+#### 'Via AA'

+Means not supported directly by the compiler.
+It will write out an ASM file, then invoke my assembler AA on that file with suitable options.
+The process is transparent but it needs `aa.exe` as well as `mm.exe`.
+The assembler is approx 100KB.